ONSdigital/software-engineer-community/standards/github.md

 # Use of GitHub at ONS (Draft status)

-Aligning with the GDS practice of "Coding In The Open" means that a lot of public repositories end up on our GitHub organisation.

-This document defines the agreed standards and policies for using GitHub at ONS.
+This document defines the agreed GitHub standards in line with ONS Source Control policy (add a link).

 - [Responsibility for GitHub Usage at ONS](#responsibility-for-github-usage-at-ons)
 - [Policies](#policies)